vsoch/uptodate/docs/docs/user-guide/user-guide.md

 ```

 You'll see the primary section of interest is under `dockerbuild`, and under this
-we have two build args.
+we have theww build args.
 There are three `type` of build args:

  - *manual*: meaning you define a name and a list of versions or values, no extra parsing or updating done!
+ - *spack*: derive a list of versions from spack, with the same options to start at, filter, skip, etc. The data is parsed from [the spack packages interface](https://spack.github.io/packages/) that is updated nightly from spack develop.
  - *container*: meaning you define similar fields to if you were asking to update Dockerfile froms - a container name, startat (version), filter, and versions to skip.
 If you include a tag with your container, we will simply update digests (and keep the same tag) so you'll get a much smaller matrix.
- - *spack*: not developed yet, will get the "latest" version from spack.

 ### GitHub Action